dolapalm/geekfest-workshop/02-deployments.md

 ```
 kubectl edit deployment kuard-deployment
 ```
-Then hit `i` to edit the section of the file that says:
+Within your editor, edit the section of the file that says:
 `- image: gcr.io/kuar-demo/kuard-amd64:1` to `- image: gcr.io/kuar-demo/kuard-amd64:2`

-This will change the version running and we can observe how kubernetes handles it. you can then save and exit the editor by hitting `ESC` then `:wq` `enter`.
+Save your file and exit.

 ```
 kubectl get all